BenEmdon/movie-recommendations/README.md

 [V For Vandetta](https://www.imdb.com/title/tt0434409) - In a future British tyranny, a shadowy freedom fighter, known only by the alias of "V", plots to overthrow it with the help of a young woman.

+[Incendie](https://www.imdb.com/title/tt0120737/) - Overly slow and melodramatic, this movie is kinda sad.
+Kinda.

+[Secret Life of Walter Mitty](https://www.imdb.com/title/tt0359950/) - When his job along with that of his co-worker are threatened, Walter takes action in the real world embarking on a global journey that turns into an adventure more extraordinary than anything he could have ever imagined.
+A great movie for daydreamers and anybody that wants to travel.

 ## Thriller
 [Argo](https://www.imdb.com/title/tt1024648/) - This political thriller from 2012 about an undercover CIA agent rescuing six americans trapped in Iran during the 1979 Tehran hostage crisis will keep you on the edge of your seat, with an occasional laugh thrown in.
 All based on a true story.

+## Horror
+[Event Horizon](https://www.imdb.com/title/tt0119081/) - A rescue crew investigates a spaceship that disappeared into a black hole and has now returned...with someone or something new on-board.
+Classic Horror SciFi.
+The gold standard for the genre.

+## Sci-Fi
+[Event Horizon](https://www.imdb.com/title/tt0119081/) - A rescue crew investigates a spaceship that disappeared into a black hole and has now returned...with someone or something new on-board.
+Classic Horror SciFi.
+The gold standard for the genre.

+## Fantasy

 ## TV Comedy
 [Mr. D](https://www.imdb.com/title/tt2128016) - Follows a teacher juggle through being a teacher and deal with his students while trying to maintain his not so cool lifestyle.